cortex-cms/cortex-docs/glossary.md

 ###### Integration Engineer

+This developer creates and configures the connection between Cortex CMS and the desired frontend application.
+They can do this via the Cortex CMS API \(recommended\) or RSS feed.
+A frontend application may be a simple blog, resource center, phone app, embeded device, appliance, and so much more!

 ###### ContentType

 A collection of `Fields` which represents a category of content that you want on your site